DeltaDizzy/Lambda-Station-Decals/README.md

 Delete the DeltaDizzy and blackheart folders from Kerbal Space Program\GameData and Install the newer version.

+This mod contains modified configuration files.
+They were modified on June 11, 2017.
 LICENSE:

 CC BY-NC-SA 4.0 for all images provided.